melles1991/usecuewebsite/_posts/2017-03-23-smashing-new-technology.md

 Impressive!

-Sure... but Smashing Magazine is a big player with lots of money to spent.
+Sure… but Smashing Magazine is a big player with lots of money to spent.
 They can pull of everything.
 But what if I told you that you could have a static website too?
 And that the cost would be even lower than a regular WordPress website?
-I know... you would not believe me.
+I know… you would not believe me.

 Want to know more?
 [Just ask!](/contact/)